yestyle/extract-ikconfig-rs/README.md

 # Pre-installation

-This crate requires liblzma being present in the system before installation.
+This crate requires `liblzma` being present in the system before installation and `pkg-config` is used to find `liblzma` and other libraries during the build.

 ## Arch Linux

 ```
-sudo pacman -S xz
+sudo pacman -S pkgconf xz
 ```

 ## Ubuntu

 ```
-sudo apt install liblzma-dev
+sudo apt install pkg-config liblzma-dev
 ```

 Please refer to system manuals for other distributions.
-You can check if liblzma is installed by using `pkg-config`:
+You can check if liblzma is installed by running:

 ```
 $ pkg-config --libs liblzma
--llzma
 ```

+And it should output `-llzma` if `liblzma` is correctly installed.

 # Install